 To those who aren’t familiar, “evergreen” content is content that never becomes irrelevant or needs to be updated if your product selection changes.
 For the most part, all of your website content that is not either in a blog or on a specific product page should be evergreen content.

 Here is an example.
-If you are writing copy for your category page, instead of listing off examples of your products and talking about the various colors and sizes you have, keep all of your verbiage generalized.
+If you are writing copy for your category page, instead of listing examples of your products and talking about the various colors and sizes you have, keep all your verbiage generalized.
 That way, if an item is ever pulled from the page or you add new items, you won’t have to update the category page content to fit the new selection.
 It saves time, prevents potential customer confusion, and allows you to consistently build the SEO viability of that page.

 It’s a game-changer!

 For example, if you sell industrial LED light fixtures, you might do some keyword research and find that terms like “good light,” “ceiling light,” and “lighting companies” are frequently searched.
-Sure they have a lot of search volume, but someone sitting down and typing in these phrases could actually be looking for any number of other things, aside from your industrial LED light fixtures.
+Sure they have a lot of search volume, but someone sitting and typing these phrases could actually be looking for any number of other things, aside from your industrial LED light fixtures.
 Even if you did manage to rank well for those terms, those users would become just another figure in your bounce rate.
 To combat this, focus on terms that someone with a high intent to buy is searching, like literally “buy industrial lights online.”

-When new to SEO and keyword research, it is common to fall to one of two extremes: you either focus only on very highly searched, common keywords, or you realize how competitive those are and jump to the other extreme of only focusing on low search volume, more obscure keywords.
+When new to SEO and keyword research, it is common to fall to one of two extremes: you either focus only on very highly searched, common keywords or you realize how competitive those are and jump to the other extreme of only focusing on low search volume, more obscure keywords.

-The truth though, is that you should work on a little bit of both simultaneously.
-This will get you both quick, small wins and large, long term wins.
+The truth, though, is that you should work on a little bit of both simultaneously.
+This will get you both quick, small wins and large, long-term wins.

 Let’s take a look at another example.
 Say you are a company that sells hiking boots.
-You may see that a general search term like “hiking shoes” gets a whopping 74,000 google searches a month, but is extremely competitive to rank for.
-You might then find a keyword like “gray hiking shoes” that while much less competitive, gets only about 1,000 searches per month.
+You may see that a general search term like “hiking shoes” gets a whopping 74,000 Google searches a month, but is extremely competitive to rank for.
+You might then find a keyword like “gray hiking shoes” that, while much less competitive, gets only about 1,000 searches per month.